 What is a CFA® , Chartered Financial Analyst ?

 The CFA® charter is awarded by the CFA® Institute.
 (CFA® Institute).
 To earn the CFA® charter, candidates must sequentially pass three six-hour exams that are widely considered to be the most rigorous in the investment profession.
 The CFA® Institute reports that the average candidate studies 300 hours for each exam.
 In addition, the CFA® charter candidate must accrue four years of relevant work experience.
 The CFA® curriculum includes ethical and professional standards; financial reporting and analysis; corporate finance; economics; quantitative methods; equity, fixed income, alternative investments; derivatives; portfolio management; and wealth planning.
 It is one of the most respected post-graduate certifications in the field of investment management, and is considered by many to be the gold standard in the field of investment analysis as a whole.

 How can I be confident that Chapman Capital Advisors is not another ‘Bernie Madoff?’

-If I do not live in Florida, can Chapman Wealth Advisors handle my investments?
+If I do not live in Florida, can Chapman Capital Advisors handle my investments?

-Chapman Wealth Advisors is a Registered Investment Advisor affiliate that is licensed with the U.S. Securities and Exchange Commission.
-We are able to advise clients throughout the country.
+Chapman Capital Advisors is able to advise clients throughout the country.

-How does CWA manage money through the roller coaster ride of the investment markets?
+How does CCA manage money through the roller coaster ride of the investment markets?

 Our disciplined process helps our clients avoid making investment decisions based on emotions caused by market volatility.
 We rely on our decades of experience to remain calm when markets look bleak, and to remain steady when the market is irrationally exuberant.
 We remain even-tempered, and this centered approach helps our clients remain resolute in the face of market volatility.
 The consistent focus on our clients’ long term goals, supported by our even-tempered approach, improves our clients’ probability of success over time.